Connect with us

 Those were the inspiring words of then Derby County manager Wayne Rooney after his side suffered relegation on the penultimate matchday of the season.
 The put up a valiant effort in the second tier despite a 25-point deduction due to financial problems and then declaring bankruptcy.
 Had the circumstances been normal, you’d have imagined 14 wins and 13 draws would have been enough for a fairly solid mid-table season, and for a side assembled on a shoestring budget and comprised of a ragtag group of academy graduates, want-aways and half of Rooney’s phone contacts, Derby did their best in trying times.

-But English is a cruel mistress and didn’t pity those at Pride Park, who will enter the season in , tipped as one of the favourites to go back up straight away amongst most League 1 predictions.
+But English football is a cruel mistress and didn’t pity those at Pride Park, who will enter the season in , tipped as one of the favourites to go back up straight away amongst most League 1 predictions.
 The scenery has changed drastically though — Rooney has moved on, taking an offer to join MLS side DC United who he represented as a player, and while it’s a rare opportunity for an English coach to ply their trade on foreign shores, it left Derby in a state of disarray with a disjointed plan and even greater lack of identity.
 Nonetheless, Lee Rosenior has taken interim charge as the Rams pursue a permanent solution.

 You get the sense that when the wheels finally get in motion, Derby could well become a relentless winning machine, and that a figure in the dugout would just be the final cog in the engine.
 The squad has vast experience and the additions of James Chester, , Nathaniel Mendez-Laing, and David McGoldrick, players with over 1,000 combined appearances in the , will leave them with some of the best squad depth despite having one of the highest average ages in the league.